You have about 80,000 hours in your career: 40 hours per week, 50 weeks per year, for 40 years.

 Besides being a field of research, effective altruism is also a movement of people trying to put its findings into practice.
 There are now tens of billions of dollars committed to the approach, and thousands of people working together to use their careers to help others.

-Join our newsletter and we’ll send you a list of our most important articles, job opportunities, and monthly updates on new research.
+Join our newsletter and we’ll send you a list of our most important articles, job opportunities, and twice-monthly updates on new research.

 Notes and references